António Guterres: Second term (1999–2002)

-In the 1999 parliamentary election the Socialist Party and the opposition won exactly the same number of MPs (115).
+In the 1999 parliamentary election the Socialist Party and the opposition won exactly the same number of seats (115).
 Guterres was reappointed to office and from January to July 2000 occupied the six-month rotating presidency of the European Council.
 His second term in government was not as successful, however.
 Internal party conflicts, an economic slowdown, and the Hintze Ribeiro Bridge disaster damaged his authority and popularity.
 Nevertheless, some long-lasting measures were taken during his second term: in October 2000, the Parliament approved the decriminalization of drug use (effective 1 July 2001) and in March 2001, same-sex civil unions were legalized.

 In December 2001, following a disastrous defeat for the Socialist Party in local elections, Guterres resigned to "prevent the country from falling into a political swamp".
 President Jorge Sampaio dissolved Parliament and called for elections.
 Eduardo Ferro Rodrigues, until then minister for social security, assumed the Socialist Party leadership, but the general election was lost to the Social Democratic Party of José Manuel Durão Barroso, who later became president of the European Commission.